 While the main aim of Document Management System is to better organize digital documents so as to retrieve them easily, Records Management System is useful for simplifying activities and processes of records so as to administer retention policies and procedures.

 5. Acquired Benefits

-The main benefit of DMS is reduction in physical space used to store documents such as file cabinets, streamlined workflow and collaboration and eliminating chances of lost or misfiled documents.
+The main benefit of DMS is a reduction in physical space used to store documents such as file cabinets, streamlined workflow and collaboration, and elimination of chances of lost or misfiled documents.
 Some of the benefits of RMS are controlling the quantity and quality of records thereby ensuring compliance with laws.

-Docsvault offers Document as well as Record Management feature.
 Many organizations, especially financial, legal, public accountancy and healthcare firms, have to adhere to strict retention policies.
-Before you decide to buy Document Management Software, it is advisable you understand the retention rules pertaining to your industry and then take the plunge.
-If you are confused if Docsvalt can help you meet regulations in your industry, write to us at firstname.lastname@example.org and we will help you out.
-For more information on Records Retention and Compliance, check out our Compliance Page.
+Before you implement records management system, it is advisable you understand the retention rules pertaining to your industry and then take the plunge.